-If adopted as an emergency measure at the October 2022 Regents meeting, the proposed amendment will become effective as an emergency rule on October 4, 2022.
-It is anticipated that the proposed amendment will be presented for permanent adoption at the February 2023 Regents meeting after publication of the proposed amendment in the State Register and expiration of the 60-day public comment period required under the State Administrative Procedure Act (SAPA).
-Because the emergency action will expire before the February 2023 Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the December 2022 meeting.
-If adopted at the February 2023 meeting, the proposed rule will become effective as a permanent rule on March 1, 2023.
+If adopted as an emergency rule at the December 2022 Regents meeting, the emergency rule will become effective on January 2, 2023.
+It is anticipated that the proposed amendment will be presented for permanent adoption at the February 2023 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 60-day public comment period required under the State Administrative Procedure Act.
+If adopted at the February 2023 meeting, the proposed amendment will become effective as a permanent rule on March 1, 2023.